DesiQuintans/carboncopy/README.md

 --------------------------------------------------------------------------------

 It is useful to present some of a program's output together with its code, even when we're working in plain `.R` scripts and not RMarkdown documents.
+We might want to do this for a few reasons, including:

+1. We can show the code to other people and demonstrate what it does without having to reload large datasets or execute long-running processes.
+2. If we do exploratory analyses to make decisions about data cleaning and processing, e.g. `table()` or `fivenum()` calls, we can keep the results of those analyses in the code as a paper trail.

-This lets us show the code to people and demonstrate what it does without having to reload large datasets or execute long-running processes.
-This RStudio Add-In automates that by inserting the last expression's output as a comment, along with a datestamp showing when the code was last run for reportability.
+This RStudio Add-In automates that by inserting the last expression's output as a comment, along with a datestamp showing when the code was last run for reportability and as a code smell.

 ![](https://github.com/DesiQuintans/carboncopy/blob/main/readme_files/demo_gif.gif?raw=true)